-When your revenues decrease, your payments become smaller and it will thus take longer for you to pay back the initial investment.
+When your revenues decrease, your payments become smaller, taking longer for you to pay back the initial investment.
 Unlike other types of debt, however, Novel’s revenue-based financing method means borrowers pay only when they collect cash.
 This method prevents cash flow issues typically associated with, for example, a term loan from a bank.

 Misconceptions of Revenue-Based Financing

 Venture capital is not the only financing option for early-stage companies — though it is often the only option pursued by founders.